jimbobding/Cocktail-buddy-jim/README.md

 - [PyMongo] - Used to connect MongoDB and Python
 - [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - Secuirty use for password hashing

+### Testing User Stories from User Experience (UX)
 ### First Time Visitor Goals
-1. As a First Time Visitor, I want to easily navigate the app using the nav bar.
+1. As a First Time Visitor, I want to easily navigate the app using the navbar.
-- The Nav bar is clearly located at the top off the screen and stands out from the body of the page.
-The links on the navbar change color when they are hovred over to show responsiveness.
+- The Navbar is located at the top off the screen and stands out from the body of the page.
+The links on the navbar change colour when they are hovered over to show responsiveness.
 If the user is not logged in only certain parts of the application will be open to them.
-2. As a First Time Visitor, I want to be able to easily find and look through the different drink cards with out the obligation of registering an account.
+2. As a First Time Visitor, I want to be able to easily find and look through the different drink cards without the obligation of registering an account.
-- Using the Navbar thhe user can easily navigate to the home page where they can browse through all of the drinks that are currently on the app, the serach engin is also available and useable for users who are not logged in.
+- Using the Navbar the user can easily navigate to the home page where they can browse through all of the drinks that are currently on the app, the search engine is also available and useable for users who are not logged in.
 3. As a First Time Visitor, I want to be able to open up the drink cards and view the recipes inside them.
-- Again without being logged in a user may browse through all thed rink cards and cn click on any of them to see the content.
+- Again without being logged in a user may browse through all the drink cards and can click on any of them to see the content.

 ### Returning Visitor Goals
-1. As a First Time Visitor, I want to be able to register an account with the app.
+1. As a Returning Visitor, I want to be able to register an account with the app.
+- The register page is marked on the navbar and is also marked in the login page.
+The username and password are hashed after they are input and the fields themselves are tool tipped to inform the user if they are not meeting the criteria for the fields or if they are choosing details that have already been chosen.
-2. As a Returning Visitor, I want to be able add my own content in terms of drink recipes.
+2. As a Returning Visitor, I want to be able to add my content in terms of drink recipes.
+- On the home page and the navbar, the add cocktail button is marked.
+Upon clicking this link you will be taken to the add cocktail form in which you are given fields to fill in regarding your recipe.
+All the mandatory fields are marked clearly in red and are tool tipped to advise the user that they have not filled in the field.
-3. As a Returning Visitor, I want to be able to use the search engine t find my drink or any other drinks taht I would like to try.
+3. As a Returning Visitor, I want to be able to use the search engine to find my drink or any other drinks that I would like to try.
+- On the homepage and marked in a coloured box is a search bar with a call to action button.
+There is a brief paragraph advising the user on the use of this search engine.
+The user will be prompted if the search returns no results.

 ### Frequent User Goals
-1. As a Returning Visitor, I want to be able to login easily to the app with my login detals.
+1. As a Frequent User, I want to be able to log in easily to the app with my login details.
+- The login field is marked clearly on the navbar and again marked in the register page.
+It has icons next to the fields to prompt users to fill them in and they are also tool tipped to let users know of any mistakes.
-2. As a Frequent User, I want to be able to edita and or delete  any recipes I may hae created.
+2. As a Frequent User, I want to be able to edit and or delete any recipes I may have created.
+- The user can find his recipes by either looking through all the drinks on the database, using the search engine to find their recipes or if they click on the profile page all there own drink-recipes will be displayed here.
+If they click on any of these recipes they will take taken to a page with the ingredients, method etc but there will also be three calls to action buttons.
+The back button will take the user back to the previous page, the edit button will open the cocktail recipe in the cocktail form with all the fields pre-populated with what the user originally input here the user can change any of the fields they choose and then click the edit cocktail button at the bottom of the form, if the user changes there mind they can click the cancel button and all changes will be cancelled.
+The third button is the delete cocktail button in which the user can delete the cocktail from the database.
+These edit and delete the call to action buttons are only available on the users drink recipes.
-3. As a Frequent User, I want to be able to view my own content readily an deasily through a profile page.
+3. As a Frequent User, I want to be able to view my content readily and easily through a profile page.
+- If the user clicks on the profile page they will be taken to their profile page which will display their name, the number of drinks they have as well as all of their drink recipes.
 4. As a Frequent User, I want to be able to easily and safely exit the app.
+- The logout function located clearly on the navbar takes the user out of the session and does not leave any hint or clue in the login section about their details.
 5. As a Frequent User, I want to be able to view the app easily on different devices.
+- The app was built on the materialize framework which uses a very easy to use grid layout system allowing for a smooth transition into various devices.
+The app was tested on various devices to ensure good user experience.

 ## Testing